Greggs Social Media Content

 As Valentine’s Day always divides opinion, we designed a series of posts in a variety of styles to raise a smile instead of a sneer.

 What’s worse than an epic social media fail?
-An idea that doesn’t make a ripple.
-Such was the fate of Christmas 2012’s ‘#101usesforasprout’ – the idea being that we could think of 101 things to do with a Brussels sprout, but eating it wasn’t among them.
+An idea that doesn’t make so much as a ripple.
+Such was the fate of Christmas 2012’s ‘#101usesforasprout’ – the idea being that we could think of 101 things to do with Brussels sprouts, but eating them wasn’t among them.

 As we steadily posted our own suggestions, we challenged Greggs Facebook and Twitter fans to send us their own #101usesforasprout.